DinoChiesa/Apigee-Java-Delay/README.md

 - Apigee message-flow v1.0

 These jars must be available on the classpath for the compile to succeed.
+The [buildsetup.sh](./buildsetup.sh) script will download the Apigee files for you automatically, and will insert them into your maven cache.

 You do not need to worry about these jars if you are not building from source.
-The buildsetup.sh script will download the Apigee files for you automatically, and will insert them into your maven cache.
-The pom file will take care of the other Jars.

 ## Runtime Dependencies